-The limited hazardous materials survey was performed on July 6, 2021 by Mr. Michael Tangonan under the direction of Mr. Stephen Reese.
-The project management and report preparation was performed by Mr. Reese.
-Mr. Reese and Mr. Tangonan are a State of California Division of Occupational Safety and Health (Cal/DOSH) Certified Asbestos Consultants (CACs).
+The limited hazardous materials surveys were performed on July 7, 2021 by Mr. Michael Tangonan under the direction of Mr. Stephen Reese.
+The project management and report preparation was performed by Mr. Tangonan and Mr. Reese, who are a State of California Division of Occupational Safety and Health (Cal/DOSH) Certified Asbestos Consultants (CACs).
 The survey team members are either a Lead-Related Construction Inspector-Assessor, Sampling Technician and/or Project Monitors as issued by the State of California Department of Public Health (CDPH).
 Copies of consultant certifications are attached as Appendix D.